-As part of the Nutrition Accountability Framework (NAF), the Global Nutrition Report (GNR) has developed a novel nutrition action classification system – effectively, a taxonomy to name, define and classify nutrition actions based on common principles and shared characteristics.
-This classification system groups nutrition actions into three major action categories, each further divided into four action sub-categories, as detailed in the next sections (12 action categories in a hierarchical fashion).
-The classification system captures a comprehensive list of nutrition actions.
+As part of the Nutrition Accountability Framework (NAF), the Global Nutrition Report (GNR) has developed a nutrition action classification system – effectively, a taxonomy to name, define and classify nutrition actions based on common principles and shared characteristics.
+This classification system groups nutrition actions into three major action categories, each further divided into four action sub-categories, as detailed in the next sections, capturing a comprehensive list of nutrition actions.

-The classification system was released in September 2021 in time to inform the identification of relevant nutrition actions by stakeholders making commitments in the Nutrition Year of Action (YoA).
+This system was released in September 2021 to inform the identification of relevant nutrition actions by stakeholders making commitments in the Nutrition Year of Action (YoA).
 After reviewing the nutrition actions registered through the NAF during the YoA, the classification system was updated.
-It will be further expanded, refined and developed to account for the evolving nature of nutrition actions.
+It is further expanded, refined and developed to account for the evolving nature of nutrition actions.

-The aim of the classification system is to help stakeholders identify and commit to taking transformational nutrition actions, which are defined as strategies, policies, interventions, programmes and investments intended to tackle poor diets and malnutrition in all its forms.
-The GNR, in the current iteration of the classification system, does not provide guidance to stakeholders as to which actions to select and prioritise.
+The aim of the system is to help stakeholders identify and commit to taking transformational nutrition actions – strategies, policies, interventions, programmes and investments intended to tackle poor diets and malnutrition in all its forms.
+The GNR does not provide guidance to stakeholders as to which actions to select and prioritise.
 Over time, the intention is for the classification system to evolve and provide evidence-based recommendations for nutrition action.
-When considering which nutrition action to commit to, stakeholders (definitions of the different stakeholders are provided in the Glossary) should also take into account priorities that are relevant to their own context and, where feasible, respond to the nutrition situation and current state of the food and health systems of the country in which they operate.[1]
+When considering to which nutrition action to commit, stakeholders (definitions provided in the Glossary) should consider the priorities that are relevant and respond to the nutrition situation and current state of the food and health systems of the context in which they operate.[1]

 The classification system originally included a comprehensive list of potential nutrition actions that were identified based on: 1) mapping of nutrition outcomes that are agreed priorities of the global nutrition and public health communities (e.g., World Health Assembly (WHA) global nutrition targets on maternal, infant and young child nutrition and diet-related non-communicable diseases (NCDs),[2] nutrition-related Sustainable Development Goals (SDGs)),[3] and should be the focus of nutrition commitments; 2) review of the 2013 and 2017 Nutrition for Growth (N4G) commitments, as N4G has been one the largest global fora over the past decade for making nutrition commitments; and 3) nutrition actions across diverse domains (e.g. governance, financing and policy) and settings (low-, middle- and high-income countries), with an emphasis on those that are supported by evidence to improve nutrition outcomes.
 The list of nutrition actions was expanded after reviewing the nutrition commitments registered through the NAF.

-The classification system also provides the basis for efficient tracking and reporting of nutrition commitments across different action categories, thereby enabling analysis of where actions are being focused and where more commitments might be needed.
-Over time, the classification system will allow us to identify gaps in action, determine the most impactful actions and inform actions and priorities for improving nutrition.
+The classification system also provides the basis for efficient tracking and reporting of nutrition commitments across different action categories, thereby enabling analysis of where actions are focused and where more commitments might be needed.
+Over time, the classification system is meant to allow the community to identify gaps in action, determine the most impactful actions and inform actions and priorities for improving nutrition.

 The Nutrition Action Classification System: Naming, defining and classifying nutrition actions